J-DubApps/Blog/content/about/about.md

 Myers-Briggs says I am INTP, but I do like people.
 At least the cool ones.<br />
 My close earliest friends call me “Jules”, lately "JDub" is the nickname and <a href="https://github.com/J-DubApps" style="text-decoration: none;">GitHub username</a><br />
 Despite managing Cisco/Microsoft/Linux systems, I am a huge Apple geek.
 This is not an uncommon thing nowadays.<br />
 I am an EV fan and Tesla early-adopter.
-Unfortunately the car is now synonymous with a certain autistic immigant Oligarch.&#129335;<br />
+Nice car despite its unfortunate association with a certain autistic immigant Oligarch.&#129335;<br />
 For hobbies I write and strum a guitar and develop messy PowerShell and Python code.
 </div>